Anjalichimnani/EVA4/Assignment_7/Readme.md

   - Total Parameters used: 155k
   - Data Augmentation of Random Horizontal Flip can be applied
   - Model aims to include dilation convolution and depthwise convolution.
   - Regularization can be applied.
-Further, Test data can be checked for appropriate cllasification and then appropriate architecture can be enhanced.
+Further, Test data can be checked for appropriate classification and then appropriate architecture can be enhanced.

+### Group Members:
+  - BhKPriyanka
+  - Pratik Jain
+  - Siddharth Surange
+  - Anjali Chimnani